galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 # HiFi phased assembly with hifiasm

-Once we have done genome profiling stage, we can start the genome assembly with hifiasm,  a fast open-source *de novo* assembler specifically developed for PacBio HiFi reads.
+Once we have finished the genome profiling stage, we can start the genome assembly with hifiasm,  a fast open-source *de novo* assembler specifically developed for PacBio HiFi reads.

 ## Genome assembly with **hifiasm**